WhirlyFan/flask-react-starter/README.md

       ```

       Note: You can change the name of the environment when its created by changing the name in the environment.yml file

+      Note: To update the environment.yml file for new packages you can install using pip and generate a new requirements.txt file with
+      ```
+      pip freeze > requirements.txt
+      ```

 3. Create a **.env** file based on the example with proper settings for your
    development environment (There are 2, 1 for backend (in project root folder) and one in /ui/)